 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-Bugs aren’t exactly the first thing that comes to mind when you think of a tasty snack, or even a delicious meal.
-To most people, thinking about crunching into an insect is the last thing that they want to do, however there are almost 2000 different edible bugs in the world, and over two billion people already munching on them.
+Bugs aren’t exactly the first thing that comes to mind when you think of a tasty snack or even a delicious meal.
+To most people, thinking about crunching into an insect is the last thing that they want to do.
+However there are almost 2000 different edible bugs in the world, and over two billion people already munching on them.

 In fact, in areas such as Thailand, Brazil, Mexico, China, and many other places, you will find that eating bugs is a regular and common thing to do.
 So what keeps you from doing what they consider the “norm” too?
 It has been thought that it could be put down to culture.
-Bugs are associated as being pests instead of as food, however given the amount of insects thriving in the world, perhaps reconsidering your aversion to “bugs” and “food” in the same sentence might be a good idea.
+Bugs are associated as being pests instead of as food, however, given the number of insects thriving in the world, perhaps reconsidering your aversion to “bugs” and “food” in the same sentence might be a good idea.

 Here is a great video on why we all should be incorporating more insects into our diet, it has so many great reasons to do so.
 Once we can get past the “yuk” factor, we all could be eating more nutritious and healthy foods, for free!

-- Grasshoppers – Grasshoppers are rather commonly found during the late afternoon and into dusk on leafy plants or in soil.
+Grasshoppers are rather commonly found during the late afternoon and into dusk on leafy plants or in soil.
 Catching these and boiling, frying, sun-drying, or even adding them to a soup can be a tasty addition to any dish and will provide not only good flavor but also lots of nutrients.

-- Crickets – Crickets are, unknown to most, a great source of quality protein that provides a quick and tasty alternative to your everyday snacks.
+Crickets are, unknown to most, a great source of quality protein that provides a quick and tasty alternative to your everyday snacks.
 They can be fixed through frying, dry roasting, or even eating them without any preparation.

-- Mealworms – Although this doesn’t seem like the most appealing option, mealworms can be found worldwide and can be cooked in a multitude of different ways.
+Although this doesn’t seem like the most appealing option, mealworms can be found worldwide and can be cooked in a multitude of different ways.
 With a variety of nutrients, mealworms can be prepared boiling, roasting, and sautéing and are tasty by themselves, or served with a dish.

-- Termites – Often times looked at as wood-eating pests; termites offer delicious amounts of proteins, fats, and essential amino acids, as well as a unique, nutty flavor.
+Oftentimes looked at as wood-eating pests; termites offer delicious amounts of proteins, fats, and essential amino acids, as well as a unique, nutty flavor.
 Baking, boiling, or toasting them can make for a nice meal.

-- Sowbugs – More commonly known as “rollie pollies”, the small round bug can be toasted for a tasty crunch, or even eat raw if you can find them rolling around damp soil or fallen trees.
+More commonly known as “rollie pollies”, the small round bug can be toasted for a tasty crunch, or even eat raw if you can find them rolling around damp soil or fallen trees.

-- Cicadas – Cicadas can typically be found along the East Coast of the United States, and boast high vitamin and protein levels.
+Cicadas can typically be found along the East Coast of the United States, and boast high vitamin and protein levels.
 Frying, boiling, and roasting are all three of many different ways to prepare a delicious cicada snack.